BFSI Data Compliance: Are You Future-Ready?

 1. Rising Regulatory Scrutiny: GDPR style regulations are spreading across Asia and Africa, creating a patch of compliance expectations.
 In India, Digital Personal Data Protection Act (DPDP, 2023) has implemented fines for inadequate management of data.

-2. Third-Party and Vendor Risks: About 65% of breaches in BFSI stem from third party service providers (Verizon’s 2024 DBIR).
+2. Third-Party and Vendor Risks: About 65% of breaches in BFSI stem from third party service providers.
 Outsourcing data without regulatory compliance checks can lead to board- level liability.

 3. Cloud Migration: A shift in banks to hyperscale data centres, compliance is no longer about defense.
 Sovereignty, data residency, and encryption protocols are front-and-centre.
-Gartner predicts that by 2026, 70% of BFSI workloads will be cloud based.
+By 2026, 70% of BFSI workloads will be cloud based.

-4. Consumer Trust Gap: Would 70% of consumers not patronize a brand after a security incident (Vercara's 2024 Consumer Trust and Risk Report)?
+4. Consumer Trust Gap: Would 70% of consumers not patronize a brand after a security incident?
 It is therefore not just about avoiding fines but the protection of revenue and gaining loyalty.

 5. AI and Real-Time Monitoring: Compliance monitoring is turning away from quarterly audits toward analytics in real-time, thereby compelling CTOs to consider ways of incorporating AI and blockchain for purposes of report generation that are immutable.